google/skia-buildbot/debugger-assets/README.md

 =============

 There is also a version of the debugger that uses a wasm module instead of the skiaserve backend.
-It is served at http://debugger-assets.skia.org/res/v2.html
+It is always served at http://debugger-assets.skia.org/res/v2.html.
+When debugger-assets is run with --v2_at_root it is also served at /.
+A version of debugger-assets running this flag is served at debugger.skia.org, as this version of the debugger has become the primary one as of June 2019.

 This application is in res/imp/wasm-app.html and its wasm code is in experimental/wasm-skp-debugger in the skia repo.